 Tom Wagner retires and Tom McKee becomes Chairman.

 Calfee begins looking for space to practice 21st century law and finds the former East Ohio Gas Co. building.
 The firm signs a long-term lease to have the building restored as Calfee’s new headquarters.
 The restoration of this historic building begins.

 Calfee opens an office in Cincinnati with former Cincinnati Mayor Charlie Luken and former Ohio Senate President Richard Finan.
 On December 27, the Cleveland office moves into the new Calfee building.

 The Cleveland Restoration Society honors the firm's commitment with a Distinguished Restoration and Rehabilitation Award.

 The Columbus office relocates to the Huntington Center.

-Washington, D.C. office opens as an extension of the firm’s Government Relations and Calfee Strategic Solutions practices.
+Washington, D.C. office opens as an extension of the firm’s Government Relations practice.
 Mitch Blair and Doug Neary are named as Vice Chairmen.

 Calfee becomes a member of the Leadership Council on Legal Diversity (LCLD).